facebook/react-native-website/docs/native-components-ios.md

 }
 ```

-exist method `callNativeMethod`, which is the wrapper method for the native method.
-This implementation uses UIManager, which will call a native method called `callNativeMethod`.
-The first parameter is reactTag, which will be used in Native Module, second defined, which method should be called on the native side and third parameter are params of native function.
+`MyNativeView` exposes a `callNativeMethod` method, which is the wrapper method for the native method.
+This implementation uses `UIManager`, which will call a native method called `callNativeMethod`.
+The first parameter is reactTag, which will be used in Native Module, second defines which method should be called on the native side and third parameter are params of native function.
 In this case, `callNativeMethod` does not pass any params.

 `RNCMyNativeViewManager.m`